SqueezyDough/browser-technologies-1920/README.md

 Realistically, it is impossible to provide a fallback for all scenario's.
 Implementing fallbacks sometimes need a lot of work.
 Although it is important to support older browsers, you'll have to cross a line somewhere to reduce development costs.
 It's all about finding a balance between trying to reach as much users as possible and development costs.
 To find this balance it's normally good to look at who is visiting your website.
 If a good portion of your users is still using IE8, this is definitely a browser you want to test for.
 However I do not have these numbers.
 When picking for which browsers I would be testing, I decided to focus on all modern browser and anything above IE 8 and anything above android 4.4.4.
 IE 11 and 10 provided enough bad support to learn how to create good fallbacks.

 ### Implementing PE
+With PE you first built a strictly functional layer on which your app can fallback to when client-dependant features are not working.
+You then try to add a new layer to make your app more practical to use using CSS and you can follow up on that using Javascript to add user delight.

 #### Core functionality
+##### The goal i've set for the core functionality
+> The survey should at least save the filled answers and give a confirmation when sending the survey.
+The survey should 'remember' all answers from a session, so when the user returns, he can pick up right where he left off.

 My app works with good semantic HTML and uses server side javascript to process form data.
 I've made the server side code as smart as possible without the need of client-side javascript.
 This created a robust and user-friendly core experience.
+The follwing features are achieved without the use of client-side JS:

 - When you enter you return PIN the server looks up where your last blank field was and redirects you to that page.
 - With your return PIn all of your previously answered questions are already filled in.

-The survey should at least save the filled answers and give a confirmation when sending the survey.
-The survey should 'remember' all answers from a session, so when the user returns, he can pick up righht where he left off.
+- The last (overview page) shows all your answers and tells you what anwers are blank.

+#### Making it practical
+Without CSS forms can be hard to read.
+Adding good CSS add a viusla structure to

 ### Accessibility
 The survey should be accessible an readable to all user in any circumstance (both inside and outside).
 No mouse or trackpad should be needed.
 JS/Fast internet should not be necessary for the app in order to excecute its core functionality.
 Fonts/no images should not create any hickups.